Each year on 26 January, Australians all around the country will celebrate what’s great about Australia.

 Nominations open year-round

-*Nominations for the 2019 Australia Day Awards closed 23 November 2018*
+Nominations for the 2020 Australia Day Awards are now open!

 The nomination period for Lockyer Valley Australia Day Awards is open year-round, beginning 1 February each year and closing in November of that year.
 This gives the community the opportunity to nominate someone at any time, possibly after a successful event or sporting achievement.